Data Exchange with Windows, macOS and Linux

 Data exchange with Windows and FAT32 partitions

-With a non-removable medium (hard disk) any version of Windows supports several partitions per drive, like in this case two TOS/Windows compatible FAT32 partitions E: and F: of about 70 GiB each.
-In order to use FAT32 partitions with the Atari MagiC or MiNT are required.
+With a hard drive all versions of Windows support multiple partitions per device, such as in this case 2 TOS/Windows compatible FAT32 partitions E: and F: of about 70 GiB each.
+To use FAT32 partitions with the Atari MagiC or MiNT are required.

 Data Exchange with macOS